benjaminparry/benjaminparry.github.io/_posts/2016-09-26-why-i-volunteer-and-why-you-should-too.md

 ## Is volunteering for me?

+Volunteering isn’t for everyone.
+Here’s a brief guide to help you make a decision.

 ### Volunteer if:

-0. **You like getting stuck in and working hard** - it can be physically and mentally draining but a bucket load of fun if you can hack it _(read on for my highlights)_
+0. **You like getting stuck in and working hard** - it can be physically and mentally draining but a bucket load of fun and rewarding if you can hack it _(read on for my highlights)_
 0. **You’re organised, pro-active and enthusiastic** - there’s months and months of planning to put into action on the day, be there or be square!
 0. **Work hard and party hard _(partying is optional)_** - pre-parties, welcome parties, finale parties… _did I mention there were parties?_

-### Don’t volunteer if:
+### Don’t volunteer if\*:

 0. **You’ve got to work on XYZ for work during the conference** - there are quiet moments but they rarely very last long and your wireframes won’t take priority
 0. **You need just 5 more minutes in bed** - don’t expect a lay in or an invitation back if you’re constantly late
 0. **You just want a free ticket** - you’ll end up making more enemies than friends if you can’t pull your weight

+This might sound like part of a job description but that’s exactly what it is, a job.
+Event organisers rely on volunteers to put all of their months of organisation and planning into action on the day.
+Approach the challange like you would any other job, with profeciaonalism, enthusiasm and a drive for success.

+\* _If any of these are deal-breakers, it’s probably safe to assume it’s not for you._

+## So what are the highlights?

+### Forming new friendships and extending your peer and profesional network

+One of the biggest gains I’ve got from volunteering is an ever-growing network of friends.

+When I volunteered for UX London in 2013 I was fairly new to UX was only starting to gain real understanding of what it was.
+Meeting the 20 or so other volunteers, each with a different background and career progression, was hugely insightful and encouraging.

+A large proportion of the volunteers returned and over the next three years these bonds have strengthened and have developed into real friendships.
+A large part of the conference excitement, year-on-year, is having that opportunity to see your friends again.

+Volunteering also gives you the opportunity to speak with industry leaders and other professionals attending the course, work alongside them in workshops and share a pint or two at the after party bar.

+###